abhishekraut1/NoteIt-react-app/README.md

 # NoteIt
-This Project is made in MERN Stack ( MongoDB , Express , React ,Node ) Live Link -- [https://noteit-webapp.netlify.app](https://noteit-webapp.netlify.app)
+This Project is made in MERN Stack ( MongoDB , Express , React ,Node ).
+Live Link -- [https://noteit-webapp.netlify.app](https://noteit-webapp.netlify.app)

 ## Description
-NoteIt is a modern and intuitive note-saving application that empowers users to efficiently organize, manage, and secure theirimportant notes and thoughts.
-Notate offers a seamless and secure user experience that prioritizes data privacy and user convenience.
+NoteIt is a modern and intuitive note-saving application that empowers users to efficiently organize, manage, and secure their important notes and thoughts.
+NoteIt offers a seamless and secure user experience that prioritizes data privacy and user convenience.

 # Features